-BWCE is seeking to raise a further £1 million within this open share offer by end of March 2023, on top of the £1.2 million already raised as of July 2022.
+BWCE is seeking to increase our open share offer from just over £2 million (August 2023) to £2.8 million by end of June 2024.
 The Board reserves the right to raise further funds to meet future needs as required.